TalariaSoftware/ncmanager-help/board/publish-approved-minutes.md

 ---

-One of the most important things that an NC board does at a meeting is approve the minutes of the previous meeting.
+One of the most important things that an neighborhood council board does at a meeting is approve the minutes of the previous meeting.